usaid-cs/yesterday-i-learned/random.md

 1. "Point blank" does not mean "at close range" but "close enough to disregard veering of projectile due to gravity".
 1. *Yersinia pestis* is responsible for the Black Death, which is a combination of bubonic, septecemic, and pneumonic plagues.
 1. *Spilling* refers to the act of moving a value from a CPU register to memory (thereby decreasing runtime performance)
-1. There are many kinds of fats; [brown fats][wikipedia 24] are metabolically more active than white fats, so it is better.
-It is also associated with heat generation in hibernating mammals.
 1. > [Fast Flight] doesn't stretch much, meaning more energy can be transferred to the arrow on the shot, but causes more shocks to the limb tips.
 Dacron stretches more ... ([continued][reddit 10])
 1. [People can sue you](http://www.workopolis.com/content/advice/article/five-ways-to-kill-a-job-offer-at-the-last-minute?CID=721:19L:14946) if you give them bad references.
 1. There is such a thing as a [Damn Vulnerable Web App][dvwa] that is built solely for others' testing pleasure.